IhorHorchakov/spring-mvc-observability/README.md

 model, we can take advantage of MVC and WebFlux as an underlying web technology.
 Forthcoming technologies could be added by implementing the right adapters.

-We will use 2.x Actuator.
+We will be using 2.x Actuator at this project.

 #### 'Discovery' endpoint and hypermedia